freqtrade/freqtrade/docs/rest-api.md

 ## CORS

 All web-based frontends are subject to [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) - Cross-Origin Resource Sharing.
-Since most request to the Freqtrade API must be authenticated, a proper CORS policy is key to avoid security problems.
+Since most of the requests to the Freqtrade API must be authenticated, a proper CORS policy is key to avoid security problems.
-Also, the Standard disallows `*` CORS policies for requests with credentials, so this setting must be done appropriately.
+Also, the standard disallows `*` CORS policies for requests with credentials, so this setting must be set appropriately.

-Users can configure this themselfs via the `CORS_origins` configuration setting.
+Users can configure this themselves via the `CORS_origins` configuration setting.
 It consists of a list of allowed sites that are allowed to consume resources from the bot's API.

-Assuming your Application would be deployed as `https://frequi.freqtrade.io/home/` - this would mean that the following configuration becomes necessary:
+Assuming your application is deployed as `https://frequi.freqtrade.io/home/` - this would mean that the following configuration becomes necessary:

 ```jsonc
 {